oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
--- EduSync Single-School Platform - Definitive Schema & RLS Policy v6.0
+-- EduSync Single-School Platform - Definitive Schema & RLS Policy v6.1
 -- Description: This script refactors the database from a multi-tenant SaaS to a single-school setup.
 --
---              v6.0 Major Changes:
+--              v6.1 Major Changes:
+--              - Reorders operations to DROP dependent policies before dropping functions.
 --              - Removes the `schools` table and `school_id` columns from all tables.
 --              - Removes the 'super_admin' role and related helper functions.
 --              - Simplifies all RLS policies to work for a single school instance.